JoaoMartins-callmeJohn/aecdm-api-tutorial/index.md

 ## Introduction

+Please refer to https://autodesk-platform-services.github.io/aps-aecdm-tutorial/ for the updated content

 In this tutorial, we'll cover the first steps in your journey with the AEC Data Model API in a quick and simple way.
 At first, we'll go through the prerequisites required to make everything work, and then we'll have a basic introduction to the GraphQL interface (used by this API).

 Once we get that covered, we'll run from basic queries to more advanced ones, always using the explorer, just like in the image below.